iconindicators/appindicators/README.md

 You will likely need to also install various operating system packages; refer to the installation instructions for the given indicator at [https://pypi.org](https://pypi.org).

+To install the wheel for multiple indicators, use the script `install_wheel`.

 ## Run an Indicator